Work-Related Hearing Loss

 If you sustained significant hearing loss while on the job, and this loss has limited your ability to work, you may be entitled to workers’ compensation or Social Security disability benefits.
 Employers are expected to provide proper hearing protection to employees regularly subjected to high levels of noise.
 When this does not happen, a workers’ compensation claim can be filed for any work-related hearing loss that results.

 Filing a workers’ compensation claim for hearing loss can be complicated, and significant documentation is required in order to get the claim approved.
 At Brooks Law, we can help you through the entire claims filing process.
-Contact a Medford work injury lawyer at our office to discuss your legal options during a free, confidential consultation.
+Contact a Massachusetts work injury lawyer at our office to discuss your legal options during a free, confidential consultation.

 OSHA Regulations for Noise Level Exposure in the Workplace